julienvincent/kubernetes-redis/README.md

-# ODO reliable, replicated redis cluster with health checking and failover
+# ODO reliable, replicated redis cluster with health checking and failover.